rgehrsitz/rex/docs/EVOLUTION_REFERENCE.md

 - Validation now accepts only the runtime-supported `updateStore` action;
   `sendMessage` is rejected during compilation rather than emitted into an artifact that can only fail at runtime.
-- Validate referenced scripts and their syntax/identifiers before deployment.
+- Reject retired script definitions and calls before deployment.

-Add table-driven compile-and-run semantic tests for nested boolean groups, invalid group shapes, duplicate names, unsupported actions, and scripts.
+Add table-driven compile-and-run semantic tests for nested boolean groups, invalid group shapes, duplicate names, unsupported actions, and retired scripts.

 ### Runtime state and event semantics